Canadian Spy Agency Accused of Harassing Muslims

 When he complained, Alex says, he was told to “get over it.”
 When he filed a formal complaint, investigation found that the workplace culture was an “old boy’s club,” fueled by alcohol and off-color jokes.
 Retaliation from colleagues then hindered his career.

-Bahira is a senior intelligence officer and a””well-educated, multilingual Muslim woman of Arab and African descent.”
+Bahira is a senior intelligence officer and a “well-educated, multilingual Muslim woman of Arab and African descent.”
 Though her background made her an asset for the spy agency, she says, it also made her a “target of harassment, discrimination and reprisals.”

 She joined the agency shortly after 9/11 and noticed that “anti-Islamic comments and views were commonplace” among her colleagues.
 Her decision to start wearing a hijab in 2004 “caused an uproar” and stirred “suspicion so intense that it exists today,” she says.
 For instance, a manager began requiring her to report all religious activities she participated in, essentially requiring her to “seek permission for outside religious activities.”